NYULibraries/dlts-readium-js-viewer/README.md

 # DLTS ReadiumJS viewer

-Main repo for the building and testing of the DLTS [ReadiumJS viewer](https://github.com/readium/readium-js-viewer) used by NYU Press websites [Open Access Books](https://github.com/NYULibraries/dlts-open-access-books) and [Connected Youth](https://github.com/NYULibraries/dlts-connected-youth).
+Main repo for the building and testing of the DLTS [ReadiumJS viewer](https://github.com/readium/readium-js-viewer) used by NYU Press websites [Open Square](https://github.com/NYULibraries/dlts-open-square) and [Connected Youth](https://github.com/NYULibraries/dlts-connected-youth).

 See also: [dlts-readium-cloud-reader-archive](https://github.com/NYULibraries/dlts-readium-cloud-reader-archive).